BECOME AN EGG DONOR AT SHADY GROVE FERTILITY

 You will give yourself daily injections of hormones, administered in your abdomen, for an average of 10-12 days.
 These medications will stimulate your ovaries to produce and grow a larger quantity of eggs than what your body naturally produces each month.
 The injections are easy to administer and have side effects similar to what you experience during your period.
 During the stimulation cycle, you will come to one of our full-service offices for monitoring appointments to confirm that the medications are working well and the dosing is accurate.
 This allows our physicians to ensure your safety as an egg donor.

-A physician will perform your egg retrieval procedure at one of Shady Grove Fertility's ambulatory surgery centers (ASC) in Rockville, MD; Towson, MD; or Chesterbrook, PA.
+A physician will perform your egg retrieval procedure at one of Shady Grove Fertility’s IVF centers in Rockville, MD; Towson, MD; Chesterbrook, PA; Atlanta, GA; or Tampa, FL.
 On the day of your egg retrieval, a physician will meet with you to review any questions you might have.
 You will also meet with an anesthetist who will review your medical history and administer the intravenous sedation you will receive prior to the start of the procedure.

 The egg retrieval takes about 20 to 30 minutes.
 Using a transvaginal ultrasound probe, the physician will guide a needle into each ovary to remove the egg in each follicle.
 Because you are under anesthesia for the retrieval, the entire visit typically takes up to 3 hours.
 After the retrieval, you are required to take the rest of the day off but can begin light activity or even return to work the following day.
 It is required that someone who is 18 years or older is with you for the duration of the appointment and able to drive you home after the retrieval.